garrettclockhart/Quantum_Supply_Sales_Analysis/README.md

 - The **MacBook Air** had the highest refund rate at **11.43%**, followed by the **Apple iPhone** at **7.64%**, and the **Apple AirPods** at **5.45%**.

 # Deep Dive Insights

-Body Text
+## Sales Trends

-# Sales Trends
+When looking in aggregate by month from 2019-2022, we saw that our highest sales occured in January, September, and December at a peak of $1.2M and the lowest sales occuring in February and October at a low of $178k.
+This is highlighted in Sales Growth percentage caluclated Month over Month.

-Body Text
+A majority of sales are coming from NA

-# Product Trends
+## Product Trends
 Body Text

-# Loyalty Program
+## Loyalty Program
 Body Text

-# Refund Rates
+## Refund Rates
 Body Text